-Formula 1 derives its primary revenue from the commercial exploitation and development of the World Championship through a combination of entering into race promotion, media rights and sponsorship arrangements.
-A significant majority of the race promotion, media rights and sponsorship contracts specify payments in advance and annual increases in the fees payable over the course of the contracts
+Formula 1 derives its primary revenue from the commercial exploitation and development of the World Championship through a combination of race promotion, media rights and sponsorship arrangements.
+A significant majority of the race promotion, media rights and sponsorship contracts specify payments in advance and annual increases in the fees payable over the course of the contracts.

 Race Promotion.
-Race promotion revenue comprised 28.6%, 30.6%, and 13.0% of Formula 1's total revenue for the years ended December 31, 2022, 2021 and 2020, respectively.
+Race promotion revenue comprised 29.3%, 28.6% and 30.6% of Formula 1's total revenue for the years ended December 31, 2023, 2022 and 2021, respectively.
 Formula 1 grants to race promoters the rights to host, stage and promote each Event pursuant to contracts that typically have an initial term of three to seven years.
 For established Events, the duration of subsequent renewals is more variable according to local market conditions.
 These contracts may allow for flat fees over the term, but more typically they include annual fee escalators over the life of the contract, which are typically based on annual movement in a selected consumer price index or fixed percentages of up to 5% per year.
-Race promotion revenue was significantly lower in 2020 as a result of the reduced calendar and one-time revised fee arrangements, as most Events were closed to fans, generating very different economics for the promoters.